jacubero/aws-architect-associate/docs/network.rst

 * Configure the policy to allow "any" network (``0.0.0.0/0``) from behind your VPN termination endpoint to the VPC CIDR.

+Monitoring
+^^^^^^^^^^

+You can monitor VPN tunnels using CloudWatch, which collects and processes raw data from the VPN service into readable, near real-time metrics.
+These statistics are recorded for a period of 15 months, so that you can access historical information and gain a better perspective on how your web application or service is performing.
+VPN metric data is automatically sent to CloudWatch as it becomes available.
+The following metrics are available for your VPN tunnels:

+* ``TunnelState``.
+The state of the tunnel.
+For static VPNs, 0 indicates DOWN and 1 indicates UP.
+For BGP VPNs, 1 indicates ESTABLISHED and 0 is used for all other states.

+* ``TunnelDataIn``.
+The bytes received through the VPN tunnel.
+Each metric data point represents the number of bytes received after the previous data point.
+Use the Sum statistic to show the total number of bytes received during the period.
+This metric counts the data after decryption.

+* ``TunnelDataOut``.
+The bytes sent through the VPN tunnel.
+Each metric data point represents the number of bytes sent after the previous data point.
+Use the Sum statistic to show the total number of bytes sent during the period.
+This metric counts the data before encryption.

 Connecting networks
 *******************